tobeyun/FXR/README.md

 # FXR
-FedEx desktop rating tool for MacOS
+FedEx desktop rating tool for MacOS.

 FedEx has created a desktop rating tool that has been very successful (i.e. popular) but without a Mac counterpart.
 Utilizing the same web services available to the general public, FXR is a Swift-based app designed for MacOS.